-

 Axis-Based Research

-UCLA’s world-class hub for scholars studying aspects of the world-historical time frame from the 3rd to the 17th century CE.
+UCLA’s world-class research hub promotes and sustains transdisciplinary studies of the periods from the 3rd to the 17th century CE across the globe.
 More than a half-century after its founding, the Center for Medieval and Renaissance Studies (CMRS) is now known as CMRS Center for Early Global Studies (CMRS–CEGS).

 Find Out More -